o-leolleo/blog/content/blog/a-kubernetes-terraformed-local-lab-fluentbit/index.md

 - **Filter** is where we manipulate the log messages, removing or adding fields, skipping log entries, etc.
 - **Output** specifies our processed logs destinations, for example Elasticsearch, Kafka, etc.

-Since we're using helm to deploy fluentbit, we use a values file to pass our configuration.
+Since we're using helm to install fluentbit, we use a values file to pass our configuration.
 You can check the full list of available values [here](https://github.com/fluent/helm-charts/blob/main/charts/fluent-bit/values.yaml).
 Behind the scenes, each property of `config` is transformed into a section of the fluentbit configuration file.

 The values file is detailed below.